azizur/node-python-ruby/README.md

-# node-python-ruby
+# Node.js, Python and Ruby
-A Slim docker image made up of Node.JS, Python and Ruby
+A Docker image made up of Node.js, Python and Ruby